DEIB-GECO/GMQL/Configutations.md

 [HADOOP_HOME](http://hadoop.apache.org/)|/usr/local/hadoop/|The location of Hadoop installation. `Considered only when GMQL_REPO is set to HDFS.`
 HADOOP_CONF_DIR|/usr/local/hadoop/etc/hadoop/|The location of Hadoop configuration folder <i class="icon-folder-open"></i>. `Considered only when GMQL_REPO is set to HDFS.`
 GMQL_CONF_DIR|$GMQL_INSTALLATION/conf|The folder location <i class="icon-folder-open"></i> of GMQL configuration files.
+REMOTE_HDFS_NAMESPACE | hdfs://your-host:8020/ | Cluster host and port.
+This is required only if you are running on remote setup.

 Launcher Configurations:
 -------------------------------------